Custom SSL client cert for smart proxy based auth doesn't split CN correctly

 by changing request_hosts = [$1] to request_hosts = [$1.gsub(/,(\S+)/i, '')] it seems to work around the issue.
 I'm not sure if this is the best approach to fixing it or if someone can foresee a better way.

-#4 Updated by Andrew N about 4 years ago
+#4 Updated by Andrew N over 4 years ago

 I'm trying to get Foreman installed at a client site and have been running into the above bug, but for different reasons.
 If you generate the PKI certs on windows, it will use "/" as the separation character.
 In addition the default regex will not pull only the CN entry, but anything after the CN as well.
 This was causing strange errors like the following: